acp-lab/acplab-web/content/post/2024-dq-loam-ras/index.md

   focal_point: 'top'
 ---

-Our collaboration with the AUROVA research group at the University of Alicante has been accepted by RAS!
+Our work on HPA-MPC for cable-suspended payload has been accepted by RA-L!